yale-fortunoff/essay-formatter/README.md

 ```
 ~~~

-## Convert individual files
+## "2" subcommands

+The above documentation describes the most common uses of essay-formatter — the init, build, and serve subcommands.

-essay-formatter also has tools to convert individual files from html to Markdown, from markdown to html, and from html to json.
-These tools may be helpful for initilally preparing your data, if you have it in one form or another.
+essay-formatter also has tools to convert individual files from html to Markdown (html2markdown), from markdown to html (markdown2html), and from html to json (html2json) — the "2" subcommands.

+These tools may be
+helpful for initilally preparing your data, if you have it in one form or another.
 (The particular flavor of JSON is a format used by [editor.js](https://editorjs.io/) and used by the underlying [critical edition client software](https://github.com/jakekara/critical-edition-viewer)).

+The all follow the same basic usage pattern, taking an input file and producing an output file.
+The help for the markdown2html subcommand is listed below:

 ```text
 usage: essay-formatter markdown2html [-h] [-i INFILE] [-o OUTFILE]